stellaservice/kubert/README.md

 # Kubert - Your helpful kubernetes ruby terminal friend!

-## The gem relies on a second gem, [ky](https://github.com/stellaservice/ky) which may be used independently
+## The gem relies on a second gem, [ky](https://github.com/stellaservice/ky), though the two may also be used independently, other than a shared config file.

-# Install gem via `gem install kubert` as usual.
-This will also install the ky gem, which handles configuration.
+Install gem via `gem install kubert` as usual.
+This will also install the ky gem, which handles configuration and manages environments and DRYing yaml for deployments.
+(If anyone wanted to provide similar interoperability with [helm](http://helm.sh) that would be awesome, we might prefer using that as the more standard solution but we use ky for now for various interoperabiltiy related reasons.)

 Kubert assumes your kubernetes config file lives in `~/.kube/config` and reads that to talk to the cluster.